piaudonn/MDI_RAS/README.md

 ### What is it?
 This is a PowerShell module that allow you to test the [VPN log integration in Microsoft Defender for Identity](https://learn.microsoft.com/en-us/defender-for-identity/vpn-integration).

-The module only has one function: `Test-RadiusAccounting` that you would use this way:
+Once imported, the module add the following cmdlet `Test-RadiusAccounting` that you would use this way:

 ```PowerShell
 Test-RadiusAccounting